impresso/digital-history-ch-2024/README.md

 To compile locally:

 - install quarto
-- create an environbement with `requirements.txt`
+- create an environment with `requirements.txt`
 - run `quarto preview submission`